 But, with a name like Spinach Tiger, I need to conquer all things green.
-After all green anything is so chic, it’s the new little black dress.
-I think Lady Gaga totally missed the mark wearing a meat dress last year.
-A dress made out of kale and broccoli rabe mixed in with some kohlrabi would have been so much more current.
+After all green anything is so chic, it’s the new little black dress of instagram.

 Kale, as beautiful as it is, has always baffled me.
-I tried to make kale chips once, and it all ended up in the trash followed by a nice big empty bag of kettle cooked potato chips.
-Sorry, I just couldn’t enjoy them the way I read I was supposed to in about in every cool, hip or not so hip food and life style blog.
+I tried to make kale chips once, which ended up in the trash followed by a nice big empty bag of kettle cooked potato chips.
+I couldn’t enjoy them the way I read I was supposed to in about in every cool, hip or not so hip food and life style blog.
 (That doesn’t mean I won’t try again some day in far distant future).

 Am I now a kale convert?
 All the way, yes.
 (Although still holding out on the kale chips thing).

-After I wrote this, I googled kale salad and found a very similar recipe on 101 cookbooks.
-Instead of almonds, Heidi uses breadcrumbs which would be another great way to get that added crunchy texture and a marked Italian profile.
+Heidi Swanson of 101 cookbooks has a very similar recipe where instead of almonds she uses toasted breakcrumbs, another great way to get that added crunchy texture and a marked Italian profile.

 - 3 tablespoons extra virgin olive oil